 Eucalyptus.
 Another fast grower, eucalyptus will keep right on growing through the heat and drought.
 As it shoots up at as much as six feet per year, trimmed smaller branches grow back as well, so you can enjoy the fragrant leaves in your home without damaging the tree at all.
 Hardy to zones 8-11.

 Hackberry.
-The elm tree’s lesser known cousin, hackberry grow purple drupes that contrast against winter skies and bring wildlife in for the food.
-Hackberry need very little attention and will do well just about anywhere.
+The elm tree’s lesser-known cousin, hackberry grows purple drupes that contrast against winter skies and bring wildlife in for the food.
+Hackberry needs very little attention and will do well just about anywhere.
 Hardy to zones 2-9.

 Juniper.
 Another heat tolerant evergreen, juniper make their way into many landscapes for their versatility.
 Find a balance of well-draining soil that can still hold enough moisture to the roots to help juniper thrive and establish.
 Hardy to zones 5-9.